 Other benefits to open adoption include the ability for children to learn about their biological heritage as well as any genetic medical conditions of importance.
 Children who know their adoption story and have access to birth parents who can answer their questions are found to have higher self-esteem and have positive feelings about their adoption.

-Birth parents decide what they find most important in raising a child.
+Birth parents decide what they find most important in raising a child and choose the family.
 They may place being raised in a Catholic household first.
 They may want the family to have a strong emphasis on education.
 Some birth parents wish to find couples who share a similar background as the child.
 Others simply want to find parents who are loving and caring.
-Birth parents have the option to read through profiles, watch videos and closely study prospective parents.
-They may even ask to speak with them by phone or in person before choosing the perfect family for their child.
+Birth parents have the option to read through profiles, watch videos, and closely study prospective parents.
+They may even ask to speak with them by phone or in-person before choosing the perfect family for their child.

 The home study serves multiple purposes.
 It helps to identify if adoptive parents are truly ready to face the wonderful, yet sometimes difficult, process of raising a new child.
 It also prepares the new parents for the adoption process.
-Many hopeful parents complete the home study well before they have been chosen by a birth parent so they can be ready when the time comes.
+Many hopeful parents complete the home study well before a birth parent has chosen them so they can be ready when the time comes.

-Adoptive parents will undergo arduous screening to ensure they are ready and able to care for children.
+Adoptive parents will undergo thorough screening to ensure they are ready and able to care for children welcomed into their family through adoption.
 This includes background checks, character references, employment records and more.
 The family is interviewed in their home.
 They also undergo adoption workshops.